check-spelling/swift/docs/StringManifesto.md

 ### Formatting

-A full treatment of formatting is out of scope of this proposal, but we believe it's crucial for completing the text processing picture.
+A full treatment of formatting is out of scope of this proposal, but we believe it's crucial for completion the text processing picture.
 This section details some of the existing issues and thinking that may guide future development.